ECP-WarpX/WarpX/Docs/source/install/hpc/cori.rst

 GPU (V100)
 ^^^^^^^^^^

+Do not forget to first ``source $HOME/gpu_warpx.profile`` if you have not done so already for this terminal session.

 Due to the limited amount of GPU development nodes, just request a single node with the above defined ``getNode`` function.
 For single-node runs, try to run one grid per GPU.